Some Error Analysis for the Quantum Phase Estimation Algorithms: The Phase Estimation Method

 After applying the controlled-$U$ gate, we find that,

 We extend the analysis from the previous section, by writing $\ket{\phi_3}$ as follows,

 where we have defined the coefficients,

 Therefore, the problem is reduced to estimating the magnitude of $\alpha_{j,m}$.
-In particular, this is also a geometric series, and we rewrite them as,
+Observing that this is also a geometric series, we rewrite them as,

-Intuitively, when there is significant overlap between $\ket{\psi}$ and $\ket{\psi_m}$ for some $m$, then the phase estimation method will obtain $\cE_m$ with high probability.
+Intuitively, when there is significant overlap between $\ket{\psi}$ and $\ket{\psi_m}$ for some $m$, then the phase estimation method will obtain $\cE_m$ with high probability \cite{nielsen2002quantum}.
+Unfortunately, such overlap is not accessible unless one diagonalizes the matrix $H$, which is generally not practical.
 For a Hermitian matrix, a standard approach to examine whether a vector is close to being an eigenvector is to evaluate the residual error \cite{saad2011numerical}.

 \begin{lemma}[\cite{saad2011numerical}] Let $H \in \bbc^{d\times d}$ be a Hermitian operator.
 Let $a\in \mathbb{R}$, and $\ket{\psi} \in \bbc^d$ with norm 1.
 Suppose that,